What is outreach?

 - Build long-term relationships with schools that will support students through all stages of their education.

 We can deliver a wide range of activities both on-campus or in schools and colleges.
-These activities include subject –themed presentations and workshops, information and advice and residential opportunities, which can be offered to a range of year groups, but with specific focus on years 10 to 13.
+These activities include discipline-specific or themed presentations and workshops, information and advice and residential opportunities, which can be offered to a range of year groups, but with specific focus on years 10 to 13.

-Where appropriate, our activities are supported by trained, discipline-specific undergraduate Advocates who will provide assistance at events for schools and colleges.
-As well as helping to facilitate workshops or presentations, advocates can also provide course-specific information, advice and guidance.
+Where appropriate, our activities are supported by trained, discipline-specific undergraduate Student Ambassadors who will provide assistance at events for schools and colleges.
+As well as helping to facilitate workshops or presentations, ambassadors can also provide course-specific information, advice and guidance.

 If you would like to find out more about our undergraduate programmes please visit our pages on undergraduate Social Sciences and International Studies degree programmes.

 Kate Blackmore, Pathways to Law & Outreach Officer